ajccom/javascript-style-guide/README.md

     ```javascript
     // bad
     var errorMessage = 'This is a super long error that was thrown because of Batman.
-When you stop to think about how Batman had anything to do with this, you would get nowhere fast.';
+When you stop to think about how Batman had anything to do with this, you would get nowhere fast.'

     // bad
     var errorMessage = 'This is a super long error that \